AaryanPandey-BIT/AI_Log_Analyzer/README.md

 - [📔 Architect's Journal](notes/architect_journal.md): Key technical decisions and personal reflections.
 - [🗺️ Project Timeline](notes/agent_notes.md): From inception to "Senior-Level" hardening.
 - [💬 Interaction Log](notes/keyprompts.md): A record of the prompt engineering used to drive development.
+- [📸 Screenshots](screenshots/): Visual demonstrations of the tool in action.

 ## Features
 - **Log Parsing**: regex-based parsing of standard Linux `auth.log` files.